Kali: Iconography and forms

 The goddess Kali is regarded as the most famous female deity of all the numerous Hindu goddesses.
 The uncommon appearance of Kali is explained as a cause of her popularity.
 Kali is iconographically depicted as a "terrifying emaciated woman," with black skin, long tangled hair, red eyes and a long lolling tongue.
-She is naked barring a grim set of ornamentation: "a necklace of skulls or freshly decapitated[sic] heads, a skirt of severed arms and jewellery made from the corpses of infants."
+She is naked barring a grim set of ornamentation: "a necklace of skulls or freshly decapitated heads, a skirt of severed arms and jewellery made from the corpses of infants."
 The "wildness" is a defining aspect of her character.
 The terrifying iconography of Kali is considered symbolic of her role as a protector and a bestower of freedom to devotees, of whom she shall take care if they come to her in the "attitude of a child."
 Devotional songs and poems that glorify the motherly nature of Kali are popular in Bengal, where she is most extensively worshipped.

 In the Devi Mahatmya, where Kali first appeared as a personification of the rage of goddess Durga, an aspect of Kali's character was her thirst for blood and fondness to stay at places of death and destruction.
 In original depictions, Kali was often pictured in a cremation ground or battlefield standing on the corpse of Shiva, which symbolized her manifestation as Shakti.
 Kali represents the goddess embracing and encompassing the grim worldly realities of "blood, death and destruction".

 The Kalika Purana describes Kali as "possessing a soothing dark complexion, as perfectly beautiful, riding a lion, four-armed, holding a sword and blue lotus, her hair unrestrained, body firm and youthful".
 The goddess has two depictions: the popular four-armed form and the ten-armed Mahakali avatar.
 In both, she is described as being black in colour, though she is often seen as blue in popular Indian art.
 Her eyes are described as red with intoxication and rage.
 Her hair is disheveled, small fangs sometimes protrude out of her mouth, and her tongue is lolling.
 Sometimes she dons a skirt made of demon arms and a garland of demon heads.
 Other times, she is seen wearing a tiger skin.
 She is also accompanied by serpents and a jackal while standing on the calm and prostrate Shiva, usually right foot forward to symbolize the more popular dakṣiṇācāra ("right-hand path"), as opposed to the more infamous and transgressive vamachara ("left-hand path").
 Her mount, or vahana, is the lion.